XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/expedition.md

 ### Which expedition duration should I do to maximize efficiency?

 > 8 hours.
 More chances to get into hidden areas.

+### What is the priority for each currency?

+> Toy Block (least useful IMO) - Furnitures, batteries if really strapped.
+>
+> Buttstock (Most needed) - FCCs, CR/SCR if needed.
+>
+> Acorns - SPEQs.
+>
+> Bottle - Cores, effects for posterity.